ethanwillis/slate/source/index.html.md

       <gray>optional, default is **null**</gray>
     </parameter>
     <desc>
-      callback function which will be called when new widget was created.
-Function can receive widget object as first parameter.
+      callback function is called when a new widget is created.
+The function returns a widget object as first parameter.
     </desc>
   </item>
   <item>